devleaks/cockpitdecks-docs/docs/Cockpit.md

 | `default-*`              | Name of default values of several parameters, defined at the aircraft-level.
 These values will be used for all missing values.
 They can be raffined at Layout and Page level if necessary.<br><br>If no aircraft-level global parameter values are not provided, Cockpitdecks will use its own internal default values.                                                                                                                                                                                                                                                                                                                                                                                          |
 | **decks**                | A list of [[Deck]] structure, one per deck.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |

 Yaml allow for other attributes in the file.
 They are ignored by Cockpitdecks.
 You may include other attributes like aircraft name, ICAO code, descriptions, notes, even change log of your file.
+Comments are also allowed in Yaml files.

 # `secret.yaml` File